spirali/nelsie/docs/guide/layout.md

 Nelsie uses a layout system that is based on the Flexbox system and adds some extra features.

 The central element of the Nelsie layout system is the _Box_.
+A box is a rectangular area on a slide that has a position and size.
+A box can contain other boxes or content (a text or an image).
-Each Nelsie slide contains a layout hierarchy tree of boxes.
-Boxes do not directly produce visual output, but they dictate how their children are laid out on a slide.
+Each Nelsie slide contains a hierarchical tree of boxes.
+Boxes usually do not produce visual output directly, but they dictate how their children are arranged on a slide.

-# Creating a box
+## Creating a box

 A new box is created by calling the `.box()` method on an existing box or a slide.
 This will return a new box that will be a child of the element on which you call the box method.

 This is a s minimal example where we create a box inside a slide: